Gleyber Torres Player Props: Yankees vs. Red Sox

 Gleyber Torres At The Plate

-- Torres has eight doubles, a triple, 10 home runs and 28 walks while hitting .252.
+- Torres is batting .256 with eight doubles, a triple, 11 home runs and 28 walks.

-- Torres has driven in a run in 16 games this year (25.4%), including nine games with more than one RBI (14.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Torres has picked up an RBI in 26.6% of his games this season, with more than one RBI in 14.1% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.